brucewlee/lingfeat/README.md

 These features can be divided into five broad linguistic branches:
 1. **Advanced Semantic** (AdSem): for measuing complexity of meaning structures
-   - Semantic Richness, Noise, and Clarity from trained LDA models (included, no training required)
+   - *Semantic Richness, Noise, and Clarity from trained LDA models (included, no training required)*

 2. **Discourse** (Disco): for measuring coherence/cohesion
-   - Entity Counts, Entity Grid, and Local Coherence score
+   - *Entity Counts, Entity Grid, and Local Coherence score*

 3. **Syntactic** (Synta): for measuring the complexity of grammar and structure
-   - Phrasal Counts (e.g. Noun Phrase), Part-of-Speech Counts, and Tree Structure
+   - *Phrasal Counts (e.g. Noun Phrase), Part-of-Speech Counts, and Tree Structure*

 4. **Lexico Semantic** (LxSem): for measuring word/phrasal-specific difficulty
-   - Type Token Ratio, Variational Score (e.g. Verb Variation), Age-of-Acquistion, and SubtlexUS Frequency
+   - *Type Token Ratio, Variational Score (e.g. Verb Variation), Age-of-Acquistion, and SubtlexUS Frequency*

 5. **Shallow Traditional** (ShTra): traditional features/formulas for text difficulty
-   - Basic Average Counts (words per sentence), Flesch-Kincaid Reading Ease, Smog, Gunning Fog, ...
+   - *Basic Average Counts (words per sentence), Flesch-Kincaid Reading Ease, Smog, Gunning Fog, ...*

 ## Things to note
 The features contained in this software are inspired from readability assessment (RA) research, a time-honored branch of NLP.
 References are listed in this documentation.

-To broadly understand how these features interact with text readability, difficulty, and complexity, I suggest you read Section 2 and 3 in my paper:
+This software is built mainly for our paper on

 **Pushing on Readability: Advanced Semantics and Neural Augmentation**, EMNLP 2021.